loadletter/mangaupdates-urlfix/README.md

 ### Chrome/Chromium/Opera:

-1. **Preferred** method: Install tampermonkey or equivalent and then just click on one of the previuos links.
+1. **Preferred** method: Install tampermonkey/violentmonkey or equivalent and then just click on one of the previuos links.

-2. Other (Could be used with the online version): Save the previous link to a file (Right click> Save link as..), then open the folder where you downloaded it and drag the file to the Extensions page on Chrome.
+2. Save the online version link to a file (Right click> Save link as..), then open the folder where you downloaded it and drag the file to the Extensions page on Chrome.

 ##Script not autoupdating?
-- Check your greasemonkey/tampermonkey/etc settings or try using the online version.
+- Use the oline version or check your greasemonkey/tampermonkey/etc settings.
 - With the online version the groups are external, so the version number is lower than the standard version.

 ##(New) Missing/outdated/wrong links?